World Blitz Chess Championship: Time controls

+For most championships up to 2008, the time limit was 5 minutes per game.
+Since the 2009 championships, the time limit has been 3 minutes plus a 2 second increment per move.

-Other events
+Early events

 Herceg Novi Blitz Tournament of 1970

 On 8 April 1970, following the USSR vs. Rest of the World 'Match of the Century' hosted in Belgrade, Yugoslavia, a blitz tournament was held in Herceg Novi, featuring many of the same participants from the match.
 The event was a 12-player double round-robin, with no tiebreaks and five minutes per player.
 Featuring four World Champions, the field was considered the strongest of any blitz tournament in modern history.
 Heading into the event, two-time World Champion Tigran Petrosian was considered the favorite to win the event, with Mikhail Tal and Viktor Korchnoi also enjoying favorable chances.

 It was American grandmaster Bobby Fischer, however, who put up a dominant performance, scoring 19/22 to win the tournament by 4½ points.
 Fischer scored 8½/10 against the five Soviet grandmasters in attendance, losing only one game in the entire tournament and frequently gaining huge time advantages.
 According to one report, Fischer spent no more than 2.5 minutes on any game.
 At the end of the tournament, runner-up Tal gave his thoughts on the American's performance.

-"I don’t know what Petrosian, Korchnoi, Bronstein, and Smyslov counted on before the start of the tournament, but I expected them to be the most probable rivals for the top prizes.
+"I don't know what Petrosian, Korchnoi, Bronstein, and Smyslov counted on before the start of the tournament, but I expected them to be the most probable rivals for the top prizes.
 Fischer had until recently played fast chess none too strongly.
 Now much has changed: he is fine at fast chess.
 His playing is of the same kind as in tournament games: everything is simple, follows a single pattern, logical, and without any spectacular effects.
 He makes his moves quickly and practically without errors.
 Throughout the tournament I think he did not lose a whole set of pieces in this way.
 Fischer's result is very, very impressive."